notesbytom/notesbytom/cisco-asa/cisco-asa-vti.md

 Route-Based VPN is available on Cisco ASA devices with the VTI feature in recent software versions.

+## TCP MSS Bug

+There is a Cisco Bug for the `sysopt connection tcpmss ...` MSS Clamping feature which requires the setting to be reapplied EVEN when the setting is listed correctly in the running and startup configuration!
+See my ASA TCP MSS notes for details.
+* One of the triggers of the bug is configuration (new or changes) of VTI Tunnel Interfaces.

 ## VTI IPv6 Support

 In [ASA version 9.16, support for static-routed IPv6 was added to the VTI feature][asa916rn] set.